-The round of funding was led by first-time investor Venrock with participation from Kleiner Perkins, enabling Interos to further invest in their data science and engineering teams to boost sales and capitalize on the company’s strong 2019.
+The round of funding was led by first-time investor Venrock with participation from Kleiner Perkins, enabling Interos to further invest in its data science and engineering teams to boost sales and capitalize on the company’s strong 2019.

-“Interos is one of the most creative, big data, AI companies I’ve come across in the last five to 10 years,” said Nick Beim, Venrock Partner.
+“Interos is one of the most creative, big data-, AI-driven companies I’ve come across in the last five to 10 years,” said Nick Beim, Venrock Partner.
 “Over the last 20 years, global supply chains have grown so rapidly and with so much opacity that most companies don’t know who they’re working with or who they’re dependent on.
 There’s just so much data to gather to understand those risks, and Interos has jumped into a significant lead in helping companies understand these urgent, strategic issues with a brand new set of capabilities.”

-Company accellerates momentum after strong 2019
+Company accelerates momentum after strong 2019

 CEO Jennifer Bisceglie highlights company’s successful record